JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 2 - Personal Dashboard/Personal Dashboard.md

 - Create the to do app functionality #DONE
 - Style the To-Do Widget #DONE
 - Let's try to implement drag and drop #DONE
-- Style the drag and drop experience
+- Style the drag and drop experience #DONE
 - Create the stocks widget  #DONE
+- Toast messages on todo app #DONE
+- Add the messages for dragging #DONE
+- Sounds when completing a task
 - Style the stock results
 - Save a couple of results to display without making calls